Lilypad-Tech/lilypad-docs/lilypad/lilypad-testnet/quick-start/README.md

 This guide will take you through:

 * Setting up [MetaMask Wallet](https://metamask.io) for the Lilypad Testnet so that you can get ETH and LP tokens to fund smart contract calls on Ethereum's Arbitrum testnet, and pay for jobs on Lilypad Testnet.
-* Fund your wallet with Lilypad Testnet tokens from the [faucet](http://faucet.lilypad.tech/)
+* Funding your wallet with Lilypad Testnet tokens from the [faucet](http://faucet.lilypad.tech/)
-* Run a Hello, (Lilysay) World! example compute job on the Lilypad Network :frog:
+* Runnig a Hello, (Lilysay) World! example compute job on the Lilypad Network :frog: